HOUSING

 A hundred years ago a Sears House package could be ordered and shipped with all the materials precut and numbered for local assembly.
 Many different types of homes at different quality and cost levels were offered.
 The building process was relatively straight-forward and relatively fast.
 People are still living in some of these Sear’s homes today.

-People living in local municipalities want to control where housing is located, what kind of housing is built, and indirectly, the characteristics of people that will be moving in.
-Each project must be individually reviewed to verify that it meets local zoning, permitting, inspection, construction standards, and community wishes which vary from community to community.
+This means that each project must be reviewed to verify that it meets local requirements and community wishes.
 Hence no mass market exists to justify the expense of building automated factories that could produce different types of high-quality standardized housing.

-The CSS housing plan starts with the creation a set of national standardized zoning, permitting, inspection, and construction standards.
-It is hoped that enough local communities would voluntarily adopt these standards to create the demand needed to justify the creation of automated factories.
+If a sufficient number of local communities voluntarily agreed to adopt these standards, enough demand could be created to justify the building of automated factories.
 Different factories would supply different kinds of housing modules at different cost levels.
-These housing modules could be shipped anywhere in the country and assembled on-site to create the finished housing.
+These housing modules could be shipped anywhere in the country and assembled on-site to create finished housing.

 The building process might start by going to a computer to select the factory, design, options, and pricing levels desired.
-The system would generate and submit a standardized set of forms to your local community to get the needed building permits.
+The factories would use the is national building database to finalize their housing designs to meet local requirements.
+The system would then generate and submit a standardized set of forms to the local community to get the needed building permits.
+The permitting process should be relatively fast as all local issues and wishes have already been specified and addressed.
+If a variance is needed, the permitting process would be slower and similar to what now occurs.

 Once approved, the factory would build, ship, and certify that construction standards and inspection requirements for prebuilt housing modules, have been meet.
 Only local inspections would be needed to verify that the assembly of the prebuilt housing modules and site-specific issues were done correctly.
 Site-specific issues include such things as foundations, water, and sewer hookups.